-NetSuite Planning and Budgeting offers planning and budgeting applications to automate planning and budgeting processes and centralize financial and operational data for companies operating in specific industries.
-It then lets Finance quickly and easily create budgets and financial forecasts, what-if scenarios, and reports within one tool.
+NetSuite Planning and Budgeting is an enterprise resource management (ERP) tool offering planning and integrated accounting software to automate planning and budgeting processes and centralize financial and operational data for companies operating in specific industries.
+It then lets Finance quickly and easily create budgets, financial forecasts, what-if scenarios, and reports within one tool.

 NetSuite Planning and Budgeting is designed for large companies in specific industries that already use NetSuite solutions in their business.

 IBM Planning Analytics with Watson streamlines and integrates financial and operational planning across the enterprise.
 As more than just budgeting and forecasting software, IBM Planning Analytics with Watson promises to use the Watson AI to power your financial forecasting process.

 Best for: Enterprise corporations, especially those with another IBM solution.